nushell/nushell.github.io/book/commands/drop.md

 categories: |
   dataframe
   filters
-version: 0.70.0
+version: 0.71.0
 dataframe: |
   Creates a new dataframe by dropping the selected columns
 filters: |
-  Remove the last number of rows or columns.
+  Remove the last several rows of the input.
+Counterpart of 'skip'.
+Opposite of 'last'.
 usage: |
-  Creates a new dataframe by dropping the selected columns Remove the last number of rows or columns.
+  Creates a new dataframe by dropping the selected columns Remove the last several rows of the input.
+Counterpart of 'skip'.
+Opposite of 'last'.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe